myersm0/what-was-said/docs/DEVELOPMENT.md

 ### chunking.rs
 Splits entry text into chunks for indexing.

 Strategy: Sliding window of ~300 words with 1/3 stride.
-Snaps boundaries to sentence ends.
-Falls back to word boundaries for very long sentences.
+Snaps boundaries to sentence ends within a max distance of 500 chars; falls back to word boundaries when no sentence punctuation is nearby.
 Entries under 400 words are kept as a single chunk.
+Remaining words below the split threshold are absorbed into the final chunk to avoid tiny trailing fragments.

 ### tui/
 Ratatui-based terminal UI.
 Split into submodules with a shared `App` struct in `mod.rs`.
 Each mode has a key handler and draw function; the event loop dispatches based on `app.mode`.